 The techniques for design, development, and management of large scale software systems/projects is the focal theme of this course.
 Specific topics to be covered include: the nature of software development; software specification and the use of formal specification tools.
 Software coding; programming methodology, language support, and program maintenance.
 Software evaluation; performance prediction, validation, testing, and verification.
-PREREQUISITE: Any 3000-level computer science course.
+PREREQUISITE: CS 3460 or CS 3020 or consent of Instructor.